GaRLILEO: Gravity-aligned Radar-Leg-Inertial Enhanced Odometry: Related works

 Early gravity estimation in \ac{LiDAR} odometry typically inferred the local gravity vector from \ac{IMU} acceleration or employed probabilistic filtering over time.
 Nebula~\citep{agha2021nebula} introduced a gravity factor based on \ac{IMU} acceleration during stationary intervals, constraining roll and pitch in the state estimation.
 D-LIOM~\citep{D-LIOM} and Wildcat~\citep{wildcat} formulated gravity alignment as an optimization constraint using \ac{IMU} data and exteroceptive-based odometry. \citet{nemiroff2023joint} further extended this by jointly optimizing accelerometer intrinsics and the gravity vector.
 While these velocity-ignorant models presented the potential for local gravity estimation to mitigate odometry vertical drift, they fundamentally relied on correlating pose changes from exteroceptive odometry with IMU acceleration, which amplified errors due to IMU bias and noise through the process of double integration.
 This limitation hinders robustness in dynamic environments or those prone to slippage.
 Furthermore, \citet{burnett2025tro} reports that these methods offer only marginal performance gains; this is likely due to the inherently pose-dependent nature of velocity-ignorant gravity estimation, which limits the benefit of feeding estimation back into the state.

 To overcome these issues, GaRLIO~\citep{noh2025garlio} explicitly incorporated direct velocity measurements from radar Doppler data for local gravity estimation.
 By fusing radar-derived ego-velocity with LiDAR odometry, GaRLIO constructed a velocity-aware gravity constraint that significantly enhanced the accuracy of gravity estimation.
-However, GaRLIO still depended on an initial gravity guess from \ac{LiDAR} scan registration, making it susceptible in feature-degraded environments.
-Additionally, mismatches in time intervals between the \ac{IMU} preintegration and radar ego velocity updates may introduce estimation inconsistencies.
+However, GaRLIO still depended on an initial gravity guess from \ac{LiDAR} scan registration, making it susceptible in feature-degraded environments or unadaptable to a system without \ac{LiDAR}.
+Additionally, mismatches in time intervals between the \ac{IMU} preintegration and radar ego velocity updates may introduce estimation inconsistencies due to the lack of continuity in the discrete-time sensor-fusion approach.

 In contrast, our GaRLILEO framework integrates a continuous velocity-aware local gravity estimation approach, enabling precise and robust estimation of the gravity vector even in visually degraded or featureless environments.
 Furthermore, by continuously fusing \ac{SoC} radar velocity and leg kinematics measurements via a time-continuous B-spline optimization framework, GaRLILEO prevents the inconsistency that may arise from discrete sensor fusion across modalities with differing frame rates.